adaltas/jumbo/README.md

 - [ ] Add support for all HDP services
 - [ ] Generalize HA support
 - [ ] Smart cluster topology based on available ressources
-- [ ] Allow to dupplicate existing cluster with a different name
+- [ ] Allow to duplicate existing cluster with a different name

 ## Contributing